DOGS & THE LAW

 We also tried to have the words “reasonable alarm and apprehensiveness” altered by suggesting that a dog is out of control if its behaviour “threatened the safety of any individual, or if it acted aggressively towards an individual who was not acting in a threatening way towards that dog”.
 We had no success with this one and the phrase “reasonable alarm and apprehensiveness” will still be used to define “out of control”.

 We also raised the position of a dog being alone in a private place and acting aggressively towards an unwanted intruder.
 The answer to this was a little vague but it was generally felt that any alarm and apprehensiveness felt by an unwanted intruder into a private place when confronted by a dog could not be deemed to be reasonable.

 We are now facing an uncertain period when these new regulations will be put into practice.
 To a large extent it will be dependent on the interpretation of the regulations by the Dog Control Officers, and the Act itself allows for owners to be able to appeal to a Court against the imposition of a Dog Control Order.
 We would ask all who are interested in the welfare of dogs and who wish to protect the rights of dog owners to enjoy their relationship with their dog to monitor how this Act is working in practice.
-If anyone feels that the Act is being used unreasonably then contact one of the Trustees and we shall endeavour to investigate such cases and publicise any case where we agree that the Act has been improperly used.
+If anyone feels that the Act is being used unreasonably then contact one of the Trustee Directors and we shall endeavour to investigate such cases and publicise any case where we agree that the Act has been improperly used.